kardaj/housing-market/README.md

 # Housing Market
-This is a dummy project
+This is a dummy project that aims to build an API that enables users to navigate the housing market.

+The API should be able to work properly in Bordeaux.
+Contextual information can be retrieved from OpenStreetMap, Bordeaux's open data websites and any other sources you see fit.

 # Usage:
 With Docker: